notesbytom/notesbytom/tech_notes/rack_power.md

 If your power-supply has notched C16 (male) connector, your power cable will need a notched C15 (female) connector.

 If you have a **208v** or 240v high-power PDU, the most **common power cord** needed in this case would be **C14 to C15**.
 The PDU connector would be C13 in this case.
 This should support at least 10+A ~2000W for 208v.
+While the International Standard allows up to 10 Amps, [North America allows up to 15A][1] in this case ~3000W for 108v - check markings on your power cable for the max amperage which is related to [wire gauge][2] (thickness) and distance.

 If you have a lower power 120v PDU - the PDU-side might be NEMA 5-20R for up to 20A ~2000W or NEMA 5-15R for up to 15A ~1500W